drsezzer/drsezzer.github.io/index.md

   * Just for the giggles: I asked ChatGPT-o1 Deep research to generate a similar report, here's its [paper](DeepResearch-DeepSeekR1_and_DeepSeekV3.pdf).

+* [My thoughts on Coding Assistants](my_thoughts_coding_assistants.md) - a short piece on my first experience with Cursor, and how such tools are starting to impact (benefit) experienced coders.

 <p></p>
 <p>Alongside my own research looking at the human like capacity of generative agents, I also provide technical expertise to the CETaS team, specifically Generative AI.</p>